Jean Rollin: 1970s

-1973–79: Expanding career and pseudonym works

 Having risen to success during his early vampire era, Rollin embarked on a different approach to filmmaking.
-Rollin financed his 1973 film La Rose de Fer (The Iron Rose) himself and was convinced that it would become a failure, leading to financial ruin.
+Rollin financed his 1973 film La rose de fer (The Iron Rose) himself and was convinced that it would become a failure, leading to financial ruin.
 Prior to production, he engaged in a deal with Impex films to direct a number of hardcore porn films in the near future in order to produce La rose de fer and ensure that it would not fail.
 The story follows two young lovers (Françoise Pascal and Hugues Quester) who meet at a wedding reception and agree to go on a date, for which they decide to take a walk in an enormous cemetery.
 As they make love in an underground tomb, strange and bizarre occurrences take place above ground.
 As night falls, they frantically try to escape from the cemetery, and with no luck, end up where they started.
 They are slowly overcome with hysteria and paranoia which brings about their mortality.
 The film was shot in the city of Amiens over a four-week period and premiered at the 2nd Annual Convention of the Fantastique in Paris in April 1973 and was initially met with a negative reception and as a result, Rollin was unable to find anyone to back his future personal projects.

 Rollin directed the adult sex films Jeunes filles impudiques (Schoolgirl Hitchhikers), Le sourire vertical (The Vertical Smile), and Tout le monde il en a deux (Bacchanales sexuelles or Fly Me the French Way) under the pseudonym Michel Gentil as he was financially unable to come up with a budget for another mainstream feature film.
 However, in 1974 Rollin directed the horror adventure and self-proclaimed "Expressionist" film Les démoniaques which was inspired by the adventure classics he had enormous admiration for in his youth.
 The film includes Joëlle Cœur and Willy Braque whom Rollin worked with on Jeunes filles impudiques.
 The story follows two young women who have been involved in a shipwreck and are brutally raped and murdered by a group of rogue pirates, only to be resurrected after making love to the devil so that they can seek their revenge.
 Rollin had many disputes with the producers of the film during production of the project as they insisted on a low budget.
 He was hospitalized for two weeks following the work due to mental and physical exhaustion.
 Further problems would arise including the working title, Les diablesses, having to be changed as the copyright was not free of charge and with the Castel Twins being unavailable for the roles of the avenging ghosts, the parts where offered to inexperienced actresses Lieva Lone and Patricia Hermenier.